garagesteve1155/Overload/README.md

 Run overload.py in a terminal window

 When prompted, enter how much GPU VRAM and system RAM to leave unused for safety/overload.
 If you don’t have a GPU, it won't ask about VRAM.

+This software has been tested on Windows 8 and Windows 11.
+It has not yet been tested on Linux/Mac/Raspberry Pi.